 The amount you need to pay will be confirmed in writing when your self-assessment information and evidence has been reviewed.

 If you own a property this may be taken into account when determining how much you have to contribute towards the cost of your accommodation.
-However, there are various government initiatives and schemes which may be available to you while you consider selling your property.
+However, subject to certain criteria, there are options which may be available to you which would allow you to delay selling your property during your lifetime.
 If this applies to you, you should seek our advice in order that your circumstances can be considered.
-You can contact Call Derbyshire tel: 01629 533190 for more information.
+You can contact Call Derbyshire telephone: 01629 533190 for more information.

 Deferred payment scheme